signebedi/signebedi.github.io/_posts/2023-07-25-hello-world.md

 Take, for example, my decision to start this blog.
 In many ways, doing so is antithetical to my [midwest-nice](https://www.urbandictionary.com/define.php?term=Midwest%20Nice) outlook toward life, which entails, amongst other things, an appreciation of humility in myself and others.
 Something about writing about myself or, even worse, presuming others might want to read about me strikes me as particularly self-indulgent and inconsistent with my worldview.
 But I've been inspired here to do so by factors other than self-indulgence, arrogance, or self-serving.
 At the risk sounding somewhat attenuated, there's a great essay called "This is Water" by David Foster Wallace - well rehearsed across American college campuses at this point, but nonetheless useful to us here - where he tells the story of a religious man and an atheist arguing over the existence of god and, when the atheist talks about praying to be saved from a snowstorm a few weeks before, the religious man is convinced that it was God who saved him, while the atheist writes him off, instead dedicating his salvation to a few passers-by who pulled him from the snow.<d-footnote>Wallace (2009).</d-footnote> Wallace highlights how each man mapped his subjective beliefs onto the atheist's life-or-death experience, without necessarily directing their attention toward, or cultivating any manner of consciousness about, the other's perspective.

-I am somebody who primarily views the world through the lens of `interfaces`.
+I am somebody who primarily views the world through the lens of [interfaces](https://www.ibm.com/topics/api).
 Facilitating interconnectivity between systems - in the abstract sense - is a deeply pleasing process that is, to me, its own reward.
 I usually apply this idea to manmade systems, instruments, and ideas; but I am very grateful to have discovered that this concept is useful in other areas of life.
 What I appreciated about the moments I spent submerged in the Beaver River were the sparks of interconnectivity I felt between my subjective self and the objective world around it as my attention fastened to it.
 Throughout my life, I have often gone swimming when it was hot, and drunk fluids to satiate my thirst, but, in the theme of Wallace's essay, this was perhaps the first time I recognized that 'this is water.'
 After sitting awhile in the river, I stood up and let the summer breeze run across my limbs, filling me with a sense of wellbeing.
 It recalled a verse I had memorized in my youth. <d-footnote>Chaucer (c.
 1400).
 1.1.</d-footnote>

 <div class="poem">
     <div class="stanza">